DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

     * items [BillingDestination](#billingdestination)

 ### BillingConfig
-* BillingConfig `object`: Describes billing configuration for new a Tenant Project
+* BillingConfig `object`: Describes billing configuration for a new tenant project.
   * billingAccount `string`: Name of the billing account.

 ### BillingDestination